rzadvornov/AssemblyMP3ToTextConverter/README.md

 ## Usage
 1. Put your Assembly API key from https://www.assemblyai.com/ into `config/settings.json`
-2. Create `urls.txt` file with a list of youtube urls - one url per line at `converter` directory.
+2. Create `urls.txt` file with a list of youtube urls - one url per line at project directory.
 (Optional upload MP3 files into `input` directory)
 3. Run main.py
 4. After processing is finished check results at `output` directory